Ride of the Valkyries: Performance history

 The complete opera Die Walküre was first performed on 26 June 1870 in the National Theatre Munich against the composer's intent.
 By January of the next year, Wagner was receiving requests for the "Ride" to be performed separately, but wrote that such a performance should be considered "an utter indiscretion" and forbade "any such thing".
 However, the piece was still printed and sold in Leipzig, and Wagner wrote a complaint to the publisher Schott.
 In the period up to the first performance of the complete Ring cycle, Wagner continued to receive requests for separate performances, his second wife Cosima noting "Unsavoury letters arrive for R. – requests for the Ride of the Valkyries and I don't know what else."
 Once the Ring had been performed in Bayreuth in 1876, Wagner lifted the embargo.
 He himself conducted it in London on 12 May 1877, repeating it as an encore.

 Outside opera

-Uses in film include the original score for The Birth of a Nation (1915), and What's Opera, Doc?
-(1957).
+Uses in film include the score for The Birth of a Nation (1915), What's Opera, Doc?
+(1957), and Apocalypse Now (1979).

-The "Ride" features in Apocalypse Now (1979), where the 1/9 Air Cavalry squadron plays it on helicopter-mounted loudspeakers during their assault on a Viet Cong-controlled village as psychological warfare and to motivate their own troops.